dahonMetWritings/dahonMetWritings.github.io/_posts/2020-09-06-The-Hunt-For-Rimini-Riddle.md

 ## For real tho that stage play

 Aight, so we got this thing produced by Cork Opera House and the Belltable Arts Centre of Limerick.
-And this show's already ugly as fuck, so what the hell did this thing look like up-close and in real life?
+And this show's already mad ugly, so what did this thing look like up-close and in real life?
 On top of that, this Mary Leland cat said it sucked.
-So what the hell, we got lost media on top of lost media.
+So what , we got lost media on top of lost media.
 And why was it called the Angelica File?
 Was this some detective-themed crossover with the Rugrats or something?

 ## How'd I Get this Info